 If you were able to snag 100 positive book reviews— well, that’s a heck of a lot of praise.
 And if I were a reader looking for a good book, I’d definitely be more inclined to read something that has received 100 positive reviews over a measly one or two reviews that appear to have been given by family or friends.

 So how do you get book reviews?
 There are a few ways, but the most effective method when first starting out is to ask book bloggers to review your book, and in exchange, provide them with a free copy.
-You can subscribe to our mailing list for a free list of book bloggers here, or check out this post for a list of international book bloggers who you can pitch.
+Check out this post for a place to start.

 This is probably a no-brainer, but if you want to promote something, you have to create publicity around it.